FrendsPlatform/FrendsTemplates/Templates/Databases/MySQL/Json file from SFTP server to MySQL Database UPDATE/long-description.md

 This template does not handle transient errors separately, however the connection to the SFTP server and Database are retried three time before failing.

-The template does not handle any SQL errors that may occur, these should be referred to **SUPPORT**
+The template does not handle any SQL errors that may occur.